POOL PROBLEM SOLVER

 Key Signs to Look For:

-• Water stops at tile line: Usually indicates expansion joint failure
+• Water stops at tile line: Can point to a leak near that water level, including the expansion joint

 • Loose or missing grout: Between tiles allows water seepage